Jorge-Ortiz-Mata/Jorge-Ortiz-Mata/README.md

 - 👋 Hi, I’m @Jorge-Ortiz-Mata.
--     Robotics engineer, entrepreneur and teacher.
+Robotics engineer, entrepreneur and teacher.
--     I'm 25 years old and I like to play videogames, read books and build things.
 - 👀 I’m interested in software developing.
 I'm very passionate of technology.
 I've built projects related to robotics and internet
 - 🌱 I’m currently learning software developing.
 I've been programming since I was in high school and I enjoyed doing that.
 - 💞️ I’m looking to collaborate on companies where I can work remotly.